-Thesis: Teaching is best retained when recalled.
-We spent the fall semester working to study and accurately understand the inspired Scriptures, the doctrines of faith they explain, and the glorious God they proclaim.
-This week is designed to further cement both information and transformation of mind and heart while also building anticipation for the spring semester.
+Thesis: What we believe about God matters.
+Therefore, we should take time to study and accurately understand the inspired Scriptures, the doctrines of faith they explain, and the glorious God they proclaim.

-Primary Objectives: At the conclusion of this session, students should understand: 1) There is value in studying the Lord-His character, His actions, and His requirements of man; 2) The study of theology should be both an intellectual and spiritual exercise; 3) The topics covered in the fall semester form a Gospel presentation as we see God's character, man's sinfulness, Christ's redemptive work, and the call for man's response; and 4) Spring topics will cover the church and the life of the believer.
+Primary Objectives: At the conclusion of this session, students should understand: 1) There is value in studying the Lord-His character, His actions, and His requirements of man; 2) Scripture is an inspired and perfectly accurate "textbook" that we can use to study God; and 3) The study of theology should be both an intellectual and spiritual exercise.